ETI Staff

 Profile

-Mr. Henry has presented at various conferences, including E-Learn, ED-MEDIA, and the Open Apereo (Sakai) Conference.
+Respected in his field, Mr. Henry has presented his work on educational technology at major industry conferences, including E-Learn, ED-MEDIA, and the Open Apereo (Sakai) Conference.

 Education